Our clients frequently ask, “What should I do with my hands?”.

 Here, we share our guidelines for best use of your hands, eye contact and on-stage movement.

-But to finish, we’ll explain why improving your content will have the biggest impact of all on your body language.
+But to finish, we’ll explain why transforming your content will have the biggest impact of all on your body language.

 Hand gestures are best used to emphasise key points.
 They also add energy to your presentation, particularly when you use them above shoulder-height.
 Jill Bolte’s TED talk demonstrates this well.